nim-lang/Nim/doc/drnim.rst

 Installation
 ============

-Run `koch drnim`:option:, the executable will afterwards be in ``$nim/bin/drnim``.
+Run `koch drnim`:cmd:, the executable will afterwards be in ``$nim/bin/drnim``.